fstasz/climate-impact-explorer/README.md

 ## Components
 -	The R [Shiny](https://shiny.posit.co/) app development framework was leveraged for developing and deploying the app modules.
 -	The [Leaflet](https://leafletjs.com/) library was leveraged for interactive map visualization, map features, and interactions.
+-  [ColorBrewer](https://colorbrewer2.org/) was leveraged for choosing a colorblind safe color palette.

 ## Limitations
-Weather stations did not report temperature for specific years in some cases.
-When this has occurred, points are rendered gray on the map.
+For some year combinations, temperature data from weather stations was not available.
+In these cases, the corresponding points on the map are rendered in blue.

 ## Viewing the App
 You can view the live app running [here](https://fstasz.shinyapps.io/tempChange/).